-As the name suggests, this technology also comes with the ability to heat smarter.
-Smart thermostats, permit the use of zoning to selectively heat different areas of your home.
-Users can customize the temperature of each room individually, which is perfect for family members who feel the cold more easily.
-Using energy charting features, you can even set a heating schedule to create a more efficient heating plan and save further on costs.
-With a heating schedule that suits your lifestyle, you no longer have to worry about making manual temperature adjustments.
+As the name suggests, this technology also comes with the ability to cool or heat smarter.
+Smart thermostats permit the use of zoning to selectively control different areas of your home.
+Users can customize the temperature of each room individually, which is perfect for family members with different preferences.
+Scheduling features let you create custom thermostat schedules, so you no longer have to worry about making manual temperature adjustments.
+Plus, you can use energy charting information to change temperature schedules to become more efficient and save further on costs.
 Altogether, smart thermostats are a truly great addition to any smart home.

 Even home appliances are getting smarter.
 Companies such as LG have manufactured washing machines, dryers and even refrigerators that can now be controlled via voice assistants, such as Alexa and Google Assistant.
 There is even an answer to the chore of cleaning, thanks to iRobot’s development of the Roomba – an automated hoover that cleans your home and can be controlled through Alexa.

 For entertainment purposes, smart home technology has permitted a seamless experience.
 Surround sound speakers, televisions, home lighting and more, can now be controlled via vocal command.
 For example, having smart speakers, such as Amazon Echo devices, throughout your home allows for synchronized audio control.
 So, you can listen to music, a podcast or an audiobook from anywhere in your home, without any other device.
 Television has even become more interactive with voice control features that have eradicated the need for a remote control.